Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

-It is worth noting that this enhancement seems to possibly be related to a quantum instability.
-In particular, for some values of the emission frequency, $\omega$, larger than $\omega_{low}$ (above the superradiant instability) but smaller than $\omega_{up}$, the quantity $\beta$ could take imaginary values.
+It is worth noting that this enhancement may be linked to a quantum instability.
+In particular, for some values of the emission frequency $\omega$ that satisfy $\omega_{\rm low} < \omega < \omega_{\rm up}$ (where $\omega_{\rm low}$ is the superradiant threshold), the quantity $\tilde{\beta}$ can become imaginary, signaling a potential instability.